Pushplaybang/kickstart-js/readme.md

 The following will get you going.

-- Download the zip folder, and unzip this into your project directory.
+1. Download the zip folder, and unzip this into your project directory.
-- run `yarn install` (or `npm install` if you prefer)
+2.  run `yarn install` (or `npm install` if you prefer)
+3.  setup your editor or IDE to use eslint and prettier if necessary
-- create a `dev.env` and a `prod.env` files.
+4.  create a `dev.env` and a `prod.env` files.
 These should be backed up securely, as they are ignored in git.
-- implement the `start` script in `package.json`
+5.  implement the `start` script in `package.json`
+6. Customize and extend to your preferences
-- build great things for fun and profit.
+7.  build great things for fun and profit.

 ## Scripts